 Elizabeth brings more than 10 years of experience in business development, management and entrepreneurship to the Alma team.
 She is also active in the community of female leaders as a Fellow of the Alliance of Women Entrepreneurs.
 Elizabeth earned a Bachelor of Science from Philadelphia University.

-Andrew founded Alma based on the belief that schools deserve a modern technology system that provides the core administrative and classroom management needs in one intuitive, flexible platform.
+Andrew founded Alma based on the belief that schools deserve a modern, future-ready technology system that provides the core administrative and classroom management needs in one intuitive, flexible platform.
 As CEO, Andrew sets long-term strategy and leads team development and collaboration to plan and meet product development goals.
-Under his leadership, the company has expanded rapidly is now in 40 states and 26 countries.
-The Company has become widely recognized as having the best-in-class SIS solution available in the market.
+Under his leadership, Alma has achieved optimum growth - and is now in 43 states and 35 countries.
+Alma is now widely recognized as the best-in-class SIS solution available on the market.

 Before starting Alma, Andrew served in several financial and corporate management positions, including founding a successful analytical instrumentation company and leading numerous acquisitions for Danaher Corporation.
-As an early employee of Advertising.com, he lead the venture investment raise for the company and helped lay the foundation for the company's long-term success.
+As an early member of the Advertising.com team, he lead the venture investment raise for the company and helped lay the foundation for the company's long-term success.
 Andrew's passion for education began early in his professional career when he taught middle school at Link Community School in Newark, NJ.
 Andrew earned an MBA from Columbia University and a Bachelor of Arts from Wesleyan University.